Wattenberger/benjamin-scholl/src/pages/index.md

 ---
 templateKey: index-page
-title: 'Hi, I''m Benjamin Scholl, PhD'
+title: Welcome to the Scholl Lab
 ---
 <!--StartFragment-->